Garage Upgrades and Tools

 Hope everyone had good holidays!
-Yesterday was boxing day so and upgrade for the garage is a TV!
+Yesterday was boxing day so an upgrade for the garage is a TV!
 Now it’s not huge but man was it cheap and that’s what I wanted.
-Last thing I need is to accidentally have something in the garage hit an expensive TV.
+The last thing I need is to accidentally have something in the garage hit an expensive TV.

 I decided to take a few quick in progress pics a few of them are a little blurry.
 The garage is somewhat clean but still needs a lot of work.